The technology behind UV222™

 UV light has been used for over a century to disinfect environments by removing viruses and bacteria.
-However, most UV light is also harmful to human tissue.
-This means that people, fx doctors and nurses, cannot be present in the room when the light is on.
+However, most UV light is also harmful to human tissue, which means people cannot be present in the room when the light is on.

-All of this technology is gathered in a small, compact, and low-maintenance Far UV-C lamp with a lifetime of 5,000+ hours.
-When turned on in intervals, the lifetime of 5,000+ hours is extended and the lamp can be in use for years.
-That is why UV222™ is both the most effective, the most affordable, and the safest Far UV-C lamp on the market.
+All of this technology is gathered in a small, compact, and low-maintenance Far UV-C lamp with a lifetime of +5,000 hours.
+When turned on in intervals, this lifetime is extended and the lamp can be used for years.

 Ready for the future of disinfection?